Skip to main content

 "short paint"

-The "short paint" scope is like "paint", but stops not only at whitespace but also stops if it would exit the nearest surrounding pair.
+The "short paint" scope is like "paint", but in addition to stopping at whitespace, it will also stop at the boundary of a surrounding pair.
 For example, given the text

 (aaa[bbb]ccc ddd)